virkud/bios611-project1/README.md

 You will need to request a DUA to access this data.

+Given the size of the data, the primary heart failure dataset will be set-up using sqlite, which is included in the Dockerfile.
+Further details are included in the sqlcode folder.
 This analysis will be conducted in Rstudio, for which the script is contained in Analysis.R.

 ### Preliminary figures